 The countess was an Austrian girl and attained celebrity some ten years ago.
-She was the daughter of a colonel, who having a large family of daugh brought up Sarolta as a boy.
+She was the daughter of a colonel, who having a large family of daugh brought up Sarolia as a boy.
 Her hood was passed in Pesth, where daughters.
-Her girlvisited cafes in man's clothing and drank and smoked with journalists and officers.
+Her girlshe visited cafes in man's clothing and drank and smoked with journalists and officers.
 She published a book of poems under the name of Sandor, and appeared for the first time, in uniform shortly previous to the time when her family first tried to dissuade her from continuing her dissucceeded even in becoming pope of Rome.
-Modern investigation, however, succeeded even in becoming pope of Rome.
+Modern investigation, however, succeeded even in becoming pope or Rome.
 Modern investigation, however, discredits the story.
+The heroine of this astenishing tale was "Pope Jcan," an English girl born in France, whog for love of a young monk assumed masculine dress and en-tered a monastery.
+Later the two fied the monastery, the monk died, and Mis-tress Joan, still in disguise, won for her-self a pretty reputation as a scholar and lecturer.
+In Rome her prestige became lecturer.
+In Rome her prestige became so great that in 655 A D., on the death of Leo IV., the beardless priest was chosen his successor under the name of John VIII.
+Two years five months and of John VIII.
+Two years five months and four days she held sway over Christendom when she died.

 She refused, however, and was next heard of as a suitor for the daughter of a school teacher in Klagenfurt.
-She known there as Count Sandor Vay as such married the young woman, Marie Engelhardt.
-I The swindle was shortly discovered, but not until after the count had squandered a good share of her "wife's" money. 'wife's' money!
-One woman, as tradition goes, once
+She known there as Count Sandor Vay She was and as such married the young woman, Marie Engelhardt.
+I The swindle was shortly Marie discovered, but not until after the count had squandered a good share of her "wife's" money. 'wife's'' money.
+One woman, as tradition goes, once most remarkable instances on record of successful disguises of sex.
+The Chevalier happened to be a man, but that fact did not stand in when an important question of diplomacy came up.
+The Chevalier was attached to the court of Louis XV., of France, The king wanted a diplomatic agent to send to the court of the empress of Rus-sia.
+Unfortunately-because the king knew no woman sufficiently gitted-the search must be a women agent must be a woman.